-Goodwill Impairment Tests - Goodwill and indefinite-lived intangible assets are tested for impairment annually during the third fiscal quarter and whenever events or circumstances may indicate that an impairment has occurred.
-No impairment test was performed other than the Company's annual impairment review in the third quarter of Fiscal 2021.
+Goodwill and indefinite-lived intangible assets are tested for impairment annually during the third fiscal quarter and whenever events or circumstances may indicate that an impairment has occurred.
+No impairment test has been performed since the Company's annual impairment review in the third quarter of Fiscal 2021.